FranciscoCarbonell/flask-jsDebugger/README.md

 now we just have to wait for the errors to be shown in the terminal and if there is an ajax error they can be seen in the errorAjax folder

+### example

+open your browser and go to http://127.0.0.1:5000/jsdebug to check that everything works fine, this is an example located in the templates/index.html folder